nradulovic/neon-eds/README.md

 ### Project dependencies

-Neon Eds does not depend on any additionl component.
+Neon EDS does not depend on any additional components.

 ## Documentation